puppygirlcoded/wattson-sdk/README.md

 # wattson-sdk
 Minecraft 1.8.9 and 1.9.4 internal cheat

-This will be a cheat I will update and give a free cheat to people who can't afford those premium cheats!

-Join the official Discord server to keep up-to-date on this cheat: https://discord.gg/cD4CFYrMzJ

 # How To Build
 To build you will need to use [vcpkg](https://vcpkg.io/en/getting-started)